lowRISC/lowrisc-site/content/docs/untether-v0.2/index.md

 Andrew Waterman
 for fielding numerous questions from us about the implementation details of the Rocket core and chip.

+Also thanks to Stefan Wallentowitz who has provided advice for this release.

 <!-- Links -->